GuvenAydin/WordpressPlugin/README.md

 The calendar hides the **All Day** row for a cleaner layout, and reservations are disabled while viewing the **Month** calendar.

 Navigation buttons let visitors move to the previous or next day, week or month depending on the current view.

+Lunch breaks and days off appear with a pink crosshatch background so visitors clearly see when you are closed.
+A **Today** button lets you jump back to the current date at any time.

 ### Working hours and days off
 In the settings page you can optionally define your daily working hours, a lunch break, and any specific days off.
 These settings are used to highlight unavailable time periods on the calendar so visitors see when you are closed.